Azaima-Asghar/Modeling-Probability-Of-Delinquency/README.md

 ## StoryBoard

 #### To create our storyboard we used an online interactive program called draw.io.
+###### To open the storyboard.drawio fill first, download it to your local directory second, open the draw.io webpage and third, open the file in the program.
 The image below shows our storyboard for our potential dashboard.
 The dashboard will be interactive by using a filter bar located above the charts.

 ![storyboard](https://github.com/Azaima-Asghar/Modeling-probability-of-default/blob/XWeek2/storyboard1.jpg)